hellmake/CAST-Imaging-Workshop/content/_index.md

 4. Wrap-up

-Plan on taking about 2 hours to complete the full workshop.

 ### Resources requirements and cost

+{{% notice info %}}
+Plan on taking about 2 hours to complete the full workshop.\
-The use of the CAST Imaging demonstration platform for the purposes of this workshop is completely free.
+The use of the CAST Imaging demonstration platform for the purposes of this workshop is completely free.\
 No resources are required from the trainees: everything runs on our infrastructure, and there's no cleaning up to be done on your part.
+{{% /notice %}}
 ## Additional Help

 For any additional help, please reach out to CAST Support Team: AWS.contact-me@castsoftware.com